RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/intro.md

 Welcome to the first module of the Red Hat Process Automation Manager (RHPAM) workshop.
 During this module, you will have an overview of:

-- The business use case you will solve with Red Hat Process Automation Manager;
+- The business use case we will solve during the workshop with Red Hat Process Automation Manager;
 - Red Hat Process Automation Manager 7 architecture components;
 - Red Hat Process Automation Manager 7 on top of OpenShift Container Platform 4 (OCP);
 - Users and security configurations;